BrunoScaglione/Vending-Machine-Embarked-Systems/README.md

 </h1>

 <p align="center">
-    This project is part of the Embarked Systems Course from the department of Mechatronics of the University of São Paulo (USP).
+    This project is part of the Embedded Systems Course from the department of Mechatronics of the University of São Paulo (USP).
     It is a software for a Vending Machine.
 The main goals of the project were to translate how a real Vending Machine operates into needs, requirements and software specifications, along with following a UML-based software development project plan.
 </p>